Borlänge: History

-Originally Borlänge was the name of a tiny village, and the first historical information about it is from 1390.
+Originally Borlänge was the name of a tiny village, and traces back to at least the 1390s.
 The village was insignificant up until about 1870.
 In 1872 the construction of Domnarfvets Jernverk, the ironworks of neighbouring village Domnarvet started.
 In 1875 a railway between Falun and Ludvika, via Borlänge was inaugurated.
 Thanks to its railway station the village of Borlänge became highly important in servicing the ironworks.

 In 1898, Borlänge was granted privileges by the national Swedish government as a market town (Swedish: köping) with about 1,300 inhabitants, but still today it belongs to the Church of Sweden's regionally historically dominant parish of Stora Tuna, centered on a large medieval church by that name (meaning great enclosed farmyards), now located in a rural district east of the city.
 In 1898, the Stora Kopparbergs Bergslag - the owner of the ironworks in Domnarvet at the time - built a papermill in an adjacent village to Borlänge called Kvarnsveden, upstream from Domnarvet.
 Many area residents emigrated to the United States in the late 19th and early 20th centuries.

 In 1944, the City of Borlänge was incorporated after the market town joined the industrial towns of Domnarvet and Kvarnsveden.
 In 1971 the municipality of Borlänge was established when the Stora Tuna municipality merged with the City of Borlänge.

 From the 1940s onward, politics in the municipality has been dominated by the Social Democratic Party.

 In the early 1970s, the Kvarnsvedens Pappersbruk paper mill and the Domnarvets Jernverk steel mill had a high demand for employees.

-Between 1970-1974, the Tjärna Ängar Million Programme district was built.
+Between 1970 and 1974, the Tjärna Ängar Million Programme district was built.

 In the 1990s, Borlänge had the highest crime rate per thousand inhabitants in Sweden, dominated by violence and theft.

-During all of the 20th century Borlänge has been a typical heavy industry community with relatively good economic growth; today the service industry is also thriving and in considerable expansion.

 Demographics

-According to the Borlänge Municipality, as of 2017, Borlänge has a population of 51,604 inhabitants.
+According to the Borlänge Municipality, as of 2017, Borlänge had a population of 51,604 inhabitants.
 11,693 residents in the city are of foreign origin, comprising 22.7% of the total population.
 Of these individuals, 8,837 were born abroad and 2,856 were born in Sweden.
 Most of the residents of foreign background come from Asia, Africa, other Nordic countries, and other parts of Europe.

 According to the Borlänge Municipality, in the 1990s, most foreign-born residents of Borlänge arrived from Southern Europe, due to the civil wars in Yugoslavia.
 During the 2000s, immigrants in the city primarily came from Somalia, Iraq and Turkey.
 The Somalia-born immigrants mainly arrived via family reunification.
 This migration had decreased by the following decade, with most newcomers in Borlänge now consisting of asylum immigrants from Syria and Eritrea.
 As of 2016, there are 472 refugees in the municipality, most of whom originate from Syria (218), Eritrea (121), and Somalia (56).
 The newer asylum immigrants in the city largely emigrated from Syria and Eritrea.